uOttawa-IT-Research-teaching/machinelearning/README.md

 * [Support vector machines](https://github.com/uOttawa-IT-Research-teaching/SVM)
 * [Naive Bayes](https://github.com/uOttawa-IT-Research-teaching/ML_naive_bayes)

-More Tutorials will be added to this list as they become available, but since we teach these as regular training sessions on campus, we will give you a sneak peek at our working training materials, as we go, these materials are English-language only for the moment1:
+More Tutorials will be added to this list as they become available, but since we teach these as regular training sessions on campus, we will give you a sneak peek at our working training materials, as we go!
+These materials are English-language only for the moment:

 * [K-nearest neighbours](https://github.com/uOttawa-IT-Research-teaching/ML_k-nearest-neightbours)
 * [Natural language processing](https://github.com/uOttawa-IT-Research-teaching/ML_Natural_Language_Processing)